SooryaGeorge7/Patient-Manager/TESTING.md

 | Enter file no, appointment date, appointment time, treatment| All valid inputs| Calls add_appntmnt() method of class Scheduler, which first passes date and time in method is_available() to check if that particular slot is already booked.
 This is done by checking the rows of appointments sheet to see if it corresponds with given date and time already.
 If the inputted date and time is already present in appointments sheet, then an error message "Sorry that slot is already booked" is displayed to user before returning user to menu .
 If appointment date and time doesn't correspond to another patient's appointment date and time in appointments sheet in g spread, then add_appntmnt() method is called to append new appointment row to appointments sheet in gspread.
 The treatment option is checked with treatments sheet in gspread to store the cost of treatment to appointments sheet as well with the appointment| As expected |

-## Manual testing of user choosing "b- View appointments" after choosing option c in menu_choice()
+## Manual testing of user choosing "b- View appointments" after choosing option c in main menu

 |Choice | Input | Expected result | Response |